Corymbia/eucalyptus-documentation/content/install_guide/upgrade/_index.md

 # Upgrade
 This section details the tasks to upgrade your current version of Eucalyptus .You can upgrade to Eucalyptus 4.4.5 from 4.4.4 (or 4.3.1.1).
-If your current version is earlier than 4.4.4 , see the prescribed paths below.
-Follow the directions in that version's Installation Guide in the [documentation archive](../shared/doc_archive.dita#doc_archive) , and then upgrade to 4.4.5 using the directions in this section.

 ## Warm upgrade